đ Contents

 - Slower Performance: Code evaluated with

-bypasses some Ruby optimizations.
+evalbypasses some Ruby optimizations.

-should be avoided unless absolutely necessaryâand even then, only with rigorous input validation and sandboxing techniques.
+Even in trusted admin panels, using eval should be avoided unless absolutely necessaryâand even then, only with rigorous input validation and sandboxing techniques.

-method can be incredibly dangerous in a Rails application if not used with absolute caution.
+The eval method can be incredibly dangerous in a Rails application if not used with absolute caution.
 When it executes user-supplied input, it essentially gives the user the ability to run arbitrary Ruby code on your serverâturning a small mistake into a critical vulnerability.

-Common security risks of using eval
+Common security risks of using eval include:

 - Remote Code Execution (RCE): Attackers can inject and execute malicious Ruby code.